dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 #### 6.1.4 BLK Scanning

 #### Auto generation of scan points
-This is where you can generate the points in your route for a BLK scan based on the robot's distance traveled.
+In this section, you can automatically generate BLK scanning points in your route based on the distance travelled by the robot.

-To do so, turn this option on before making your route via manual control and set a distance interval.
-If your set distance interval is two metres, the robot will run a BLK scan every two metres travelled.
+To enable this feature, turn this option on and set a distance interval.
+If your set distance interval is two metres, the robot will run a BLK scan every two metres travelled on your route.
 <img src="img/auto-generate-scan-points.gif" style="margin-top: 10px;" />
+The blinking points on your map is where your robot will apply a BLK scan.

 #### Manually setting scan points
 Select the Scan Mode button at the bottom of the screen, and press the waypoints where you want your robot to do a BLK scan.